 For further assistance, Compliance and Technical Assistance Program (CTAP) staff are available to provide confidential phone and on-site assistance giving an overall assessment of the facility’s compliance with environmental regulations including degreasing operations.
 CTAP can assist with general or specific questions and concerns as well as to assist in understanding applicable environmental regulations.

 Effective February 27, 2013, the Indiana Department of Environmental Management (IDEM) revised 326 IAC 8-3, Organic Solvent Degreasing Operations to reduce emissions from Volatile Organic Compounds (VOCs) as a result of cold cleaner, open top vapor, and conveyorized degreasing operations.
 Degreasing equipment can range in size from bench-top units to industrial-sized cold cleaners.
 VOCs evaporating from organic solvent degreasing operations contribute to the formation of ground-level ozone and related public health problems.

-Facilities should review Material Safety Data Sheets (MSDS) of the organic solvents used in their degreasing operations, and determine whether or not the solvents contain hazardous chemical compounds.
+Facilities should review Safety Data Sheets (SDS) of the organic solvents used in their degreasing operations, and determine whether or not the solvents contain hazardous chemical compounds.